3DAlign-DAER: Dynamic Attention Policy and Efficient Retrieval Strategy for Fine-grained 3D-Text Alignment at Scale: Methodology

 \subsection{Align3D-2M Dataset}

 To enable 3D model retrieval based on open-text instructions, we constructed a large-scale multimodal 3D dataset named Align3D-2M.
 During the dataset construction process, we have integrated multiple publicly available 3D model repositories, such as Objaverse-XL, ShapeNet \cite{shapnet}, Objaverse 1.0 \cite{objaverse10}, ObjectNet3D \cite{xiang2016objectnet3d}, Pix3D \cite{pix3d}, and 3D\_FUTURE \cite{3D-FUTURE}, and developed a unique data cleaning and standardization pipeline.
 Public repositories like ObjaverseXL, while vast, often contain raw, uncleaned metadata and include non-descriptive strings (e.g., ``a591c555d?hl=ru") unsuitable for detailed cross-modal training.
 Our primary goal is to create a large-scale dataset with consistent, semantically rich text annotations specifically tailored to effectively train advanced text-to-3D alignment models like our proposed 3DAlign-DAER.
-Please refer to Figure~\ref{fig:datasets} for details about the source datasets.

 To overcome the limitations of inconsistent or noisy source metadata and generate suitable training pairs, we first extract diverse 3D objects along with their available metadata (such as category labels and geometric attributes) from the integrated sources.
 For each object, we render a standard frontal view image.
 Subsequently, we utilize the multimodal capabilities of GPT-4o \cite{openai2024gpt4ocard}, providing it with both the rendered frontal image and the extracted metadata.
 Guided by prompt strategies incorporating this information and including randomization parameters to ensure diversity, GPT-4o is leveraged to batch-produce initial text descriptions designed for better cross-modal understanding.
 This process initially generated about 2 million descriptions.